Migi/duckdb_dbt/README.md

 Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)

-This repository is hosting the exercises provided to students in the context of the dbt course for Eduvision.
+This repository is hosting the exercises provided to students in the context of the dbt course for Data Minded Academy.

 This specific exercise is focused on dbt.